 Listed below are the questions that must be answered.
 (FYI: There will be limits to the number of characters allowed per answer.
-The standard approximation is six characters per word.
 Each question will indicate the number of characters allowed for that question.)

 - If your grant proposal included a MMF Proposal Workplan, provide a summary to update each listed activity as originally planned and upload it where indicated.

-- List the outcomes that were submitted for this Grant.
+- If applicant-specific outcomes were included in the Grant Application (Section A:Q16), please share the results.
 Did you achieve the results you expected?
 Be specific and detail how they were met.
 If exceeded, what enabled this?

 - If results were not as expected, what strategies are being used to address this?

-- What were the primary lessons learned while working on these outcomes?
+- What were the primary observations or lessons learned while working on the grant project/program?
 How will you use what you learned to inform your work?

-- Provide an accounting of expenses incurred and funds expended to date in carrying out the terms of the Grant Agreement.
-Complete the Status Report Financial Template, rename it under your organization's name and upload where indicated.
+- Provide an accounting of expenses incurred and MMF funds expended to date.
+Complete both tabs of the Status Report Financial Accounting Template, rename it under your organization's name and upload where indicated.

 - Were actual costs consistent with estimate?
 Please explain variances.

 In addition to responses to questions in the status report, the grantee must either provide the information described below or confirm that what is already listed is correct: